The 11 Best Things to Do in McConnells Mill State Park for a Day of Free Adventures

 3. Camp in the State Park

-Even though the North Country Trail runs through the park, which is popular with thru-hikers, there is no camping within its boundaries.
+Even though the North Country Trail runs through the park, which is popular with thru-hikers, there is no camping within the state park boundaries.

-Nearby camping in State Parks can be found by continuing on to Moraine State Park.
+Nearby camping in state parks can be found by continuing to Moraine State Park.

 How Much Time Should You Plan to Visit McConnells Mill?

-McConnells Mill is a day-use park, so there are no overnight options.
+McConnells Mill is a day-use park, so there are no overnight options within the park.

-The Breakneck Campground, just up over the hill from the park but not actually in the park, is a more primitive camping option with tent sites and rustic cabins.
-There are no hook-ups, and it is only open during the summer months.
+The Breakneck Campground, just up over the hill from the park (but not actually in the park), is a more primitive camping option with tent sites and rustic cabins.
+There are no hookups, and it is only open during the summer months.
 Pets are welcomed at the campsites but must be leashed and accompanied at all times.
-Typically, the campground is frequented by those enjoying the kayaking and rock climbing options nearby.
+The campground is frequented by those enjoying the kayaking and rock climbing nearby.

 Camping is also available in both nearby Moraine State Park and other private campgrounds.
 Hotel accommodations can be found by driving about 20 minutes in any direction.